cvatricks/Uptime-Robot/README.md

 # Uptime-Robot
-This Repository is to keep multiple bot online and send coming soon response to user.
+This Repository is to keep multiple telegram bot online and send coming soon response to user.
 Also has log user messages.